JanaRobbins/mt-st-helens-xdem-coreg/README.md

 ## Credits

-The code was created during the study of the module Remote Sensing and Advance Image Analysis in the School of Geography and Environmental Sciences in the [University of Ulster](https://www.ulster.ac.uk/courses/202324/geographic-information-systems-30225).
+The code was created during the study of the module Photogrammetry and Advance Image Analysis in the School of Geography and Environmental Sciences in the [University of Ulster](https://www.ulster.ac.uk/courses/202324/geographic-information-systems-30225).

 ## Licence